 â ¢ High tetraplegia: $1 million during their first year; $184,000 annually for subsequent years

 â ¢ Low tetraplegia: $769,000 during their first year; $113,000 annually for subsequent years

 â ¢ Paraplegia: $518,000 during their first year; $69,000 annually for subsequent years

 â ¢ Injuries producing incomplete motor function: $42,000 during their first year; $184,000 annually for subsequent years

 Despite the large sums incurred through medical expenses,loss of income is potentially the biggest expense overall.
 Only 35.2% of SCI survivors are in employment 20 years after suffering injury.

 Valuation of SCI lawsuits

-When valuing your SCI lawsuit for potential compensation,the personal injury lawyer will look at factors like:
+When valuing your SCI lawsuit for potential compensation,the insurance claim for a car accident will look at factors like:

 Given the complexity of dealing with the costs of a spinal injury,even seemingly large compensation packages can sometimes barely manage to help the survivor pull through as they struggle to adjust to a new reality and learn new skills.